wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSourceConfiguration.md

 > **Note:** During installation, you can add a single OPC UA EDS adapter named OpcUa1.
 The following example uses this component name.

-Example using cURL (run this command from the same directory where the file is located):
+The following example shows the HTTPS request using cURL (run this command from the same directory where the file is located):

 ```bash
 curl -v -d "@DataSource.config.json" -H "Content-Type: application/json" "http://localhost:5590/api/v1/configuration/OpcUa1/DataSource"